Group Threat, Political Extremity, and Collective Dynamics in Online Discussions: Acknowledgement

 \section{Acknowledgement}

 This work was supported by a grant from the National Science Foundation (DRMS 1757211).
-The funder had no role in study design or interpretation of results.
-We thank Joshua Garland, Haiko Lietz, Allison Morgan, Henrik Olsson, Kenan Turbic, and anonymous reviewers for helpful comments.
+The funder had no role in the study design or interpretation of results.
+We thank Joshua Garland, Haiko Lietz, Allison Morgan, Henrik Olsson, and Kenan Turbic for their helpful comments.

-\section{Author contributions}
+\section{Author Contributions}

-N.G.B.T. collected and analyzed the data, and N.G.B.T. and M.G. contributed to presenting the figures and writing the paper.
+N.G.B.T.* collected and analyzed the data, and N.G.B.T.* and M.G. contributed to presenting the figures and writing the paper.
+Both authors reviewed the manuscript.

-\section{Competing interests}
+\section{Competing Interests}

 The Authors declare that there is no conflict of interest.